NCATSTranslator/OperationsAndWorkflows/operations/trapi_constraints.md

       assert kedge_id in bound_kedges
   ```

-* "max X results" - There are no more than X results.
+* "max X results" - There MUST be no more than X results.

   ```python
   assert len(message["results"]) <= X